The Geological Canvas: How Continents Shape the Human Stage

 Barriers, Corridors, and Linguistic Diversity

-The tectonic structure of the Earth has profoundly influenced the development and distribution of human languages.
-High mountain ranges act as natural barriers to communication, fostering the proliferation of distinct language families.
-The Caucasus Mountains, located at the intersection of the Eurasian and Arabian plates, are a global hotspot of linguistic diversity, with dozens of unique language isolates spoken in a relatively small area.
-Similarly, the Himalayas and the highlands of New Guinea have produced an extraordinary density of languages due to the isolating effect of the terrain.
+The Earth’s tectonic framework has profoundly influenced the distribution and evolution of human languages.
+High mountain ranges act as formidable barriers that isolate populations, fostering the development of distinct language families and dialects.
+For instance, the Caucasus Mountains, located at the convergence of the Eurasian and Arabian plates, are a global hotspot of linguistic diversity, boasting dozens of unique language isolates within a small geographic area.

 The Great Reconnection and the Modern World